 Documents to download

 This Library briefing sets out sources of financial and practical help for constituents with domestic energy bills.
-This briefing focuses on schemes that individuals can access, rather than those aimed at local authorities or housing associations.
-It covers universal government support schemes, targeted schemes, and provides information on practical steps such as supplier switching, joining priority services registers, collective purchasing, and making complaints.
+This briefing focuses on schemes that individuals can access via the government and local authorities, rather than those aimed at local authorities or housing associations.
+It covers targeted schemes and provides information on practical steps such as supplier switching, joining priority services registers, and making complaints.
 It also provides links to useful resources.

-• The Warm Home Discount Scheme provides a discount of £150 off electricity bills between October 2023 and 31 March 2024 for eligible customers.
-Eligible customers are essentially those who get theGuarantee Credit element of Pension Credit or have a low income.
+• The Warm Home Discount Scheme provides a discount of £150 off electricity bills between October and March for eligible customers in England, Wales and Scotland.
+Eligible customers are essentially those who get theGuarantee Credit element of Pension Credit or have a low income and high energy costs.
+Electricity suppliers will apply the discount to the bill automatically in England and Wales if eligible.
+In Scotland people on low income need to contact their energy suppliers to apply.

 The government’s Help for Households website has advice on actions that households can take to cut their energy use and save money this winter.
 Its webpage on Help with your energy bills has links to various cost of living and energy bill support schemes.